AR Object Toolkit 2.0 – Augmented Reality For Shopping, Merchandising, Product Demos, and More

-We use the camera on the device to allow us to capture a light probe to give us real world lighting information.
-We use this to give us color, intensity and lighting direction.
+We use the camera on the device to allow us to capture a light probe to give us real-world lighting information.
+We use this to give us color, intensity, and lighting direction.
 We couple this with HDR cube maps which give us detailed, high dynamic range lighting.
 The user has the ability to select from different cube maps to further enhance and customize their lighting conditions.

 We’ve taken the step to add internal tools to help merchandisers or product managers make modifications to the 3D assets without the need of having to go back to an artist to make changes.
 These tools enable you to make modifications to the model data quickly and easily.
 Below is an example of the different color and depth presets that can be made to the textures for each model.

-Ray traced ambient occlusion shadows are rendered to further enhance the feeling of the object being truly in the room.
+Ray-traced ambient occlusion shadows are rendered to further enhance the feeling of the object being truly in the room.
 Below is an example of being able to see the actual threads.

 AR Can Help Stop Buyer Uncertainty

-Because we can place accurately sized computer generated objects within a user’s real world, we can reduce a buyers uncertainty during the shopping experience.
+Because we can place accurately sized computer-generated objects within a user’s real world, we can reduce a buyer’s uncertainty during the shopping experience.
 Because it is digital, we can also give customers the ability to customize any object in their environment.

-Success is when the user is compelled to reach out and touch the virtual gas range, sit in the virtual chair or jump onto the virtual bed.
+Augmented Reality success is when the user is compelled to reach out and touch the virtual gas range, sit in the virtual chair or jump onto the virtual bed.

-Because we can place accurately sized computer generated objects within a user’s real world, we can reduce a buyers uncertainty during the shopping experience.
+Because we can place accurately sized computer-generated objects within a user’s real world, we can reduce a buyer’s uncertainty during the shopping experience.
 We can also give customers the ability to customize any object in their environment – something the major retailers have not done yet.